Intellectual Property Threats & Risks: A Guide for the Corporate Legal Practitioner

 Crucial Intellectual Property Risks

 The landscape of intellectual property is constantly evolving, and new threats can emerge seemingly overnight.
+Intellectual property risks refer to potential threats that can jeopardize the value and protection of a company’s intellectual assets.
 While the core principles of patent, trademark, and copyright infringement remain crucial, it’s important to be aware of these additional intellectual property risks:

 Historically, IP theft was often associated with disgruntled or unscrupulous employees or partners who had physical access to proprietary information.
 In today’s digital age, hostile entities such as market competitors, hackers, or foreign actors seeking an advantage in the global marketplace pose a constant concern for innovation companies.
 These entities may attempt to infiltrate your systems, steal sensitive information, or gain unauthorized access to your intellectual property.